dplastico/dplastico.github.io/_posts/2023-03-23-doing-it-wrong-Apocalypse_2023_ctf.md

 Great quote!, I hope this will serve as an introduction to why I decided to solve this challenge the way I did it, and why I'm doing a write-up about it.

-## Following along
+## Following along this post.

-If you want to follow along this post will reading you can use the original binaries located [here](https://github.com/dplastico/dplastico.github.io/blob/main/_posts/apoca2023/void.zip).
+If you want to follow along this post while reading, you can use the original binaries located [here](https://github.com/dplastico/dplastico.github.io/blob/main/_posts/apoca2023/void.zip).

 ## The ugly way: ret2csu + Stack Pivot + Syscalls.